Arg0naut18/SudokuSolver/src/Readme.md

+# Instruction
-# Launch the MainApp.java file to use the application.
+Launch the MainApp.java file to use the application.